nupur-khare/nupur-khare/README.md

 My name is Nupur Khare.
 I am third-year CS student focusing on neat website designs and optimized algorithms.

-- 🔭 I’m currently working with Data Structures and Algorithms, and on frontend web designing.
+- 🌱 I’m currently working with Data Structures and Algorithms, and on Data Analytics.
-- 🌱 I’m currently learning JavaScript and Django.
+- 🌱 I'm currently learning all the ML algorithms to train the models.

 ## My skills